Mostafa1Jamal1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path > is an executable file that add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.

 3-paths > is an executable file that counts the number of directories in the PATH.

+4-global_variables > is an executable file that lists environment variables.